airwolff/competitor-analysis-framework/README.md

 This repository contains a suite of structured prompts designed to facilitate a rigorous, multi-stage competitive intelligence (CI) analysis process.
 The methodology breaks down complex competitor research into manageable stages, incorporating verification steps and preparing data for strategic analysis.

 This systematic approach is particularly valuable for startups, ensuring a deep understanding of the competitive landscape.
-For contexts like applying to Y Combinator, demonstrating this level of analytical rigor and market awareness can be a significant asset.

 ## Purpose

 The primary goal is to move beyond superficial competitor scans and generate a detailed, verifiable, and strategically relevant profile of a target competitor.
 The process emphasizes:

 1.  **Structured Research:** Gathering specific data points across key business areas.
 2.  **Verification:** Explicitly linking facts to sources and providing steps for data validation.